code-energy/teamspector/INSTALL.md

     source virtualenvwrapper.sh

 After you restart your shell session, `virtualenvwrapper` and its commands should be available.
-Create a new virtual environment with
+Create a new virtual environment with:

     $ mkvirtualenv teamspector

-After the environment has been created, activate it
+After the environment has been created, activate it:

     $ workon teamspector

-After the virtual environment is active, install the package with its dependencies by running
+After the virtual environment is active, install the package with its dependencies by running this command in the root directory of the project:

     (teamspector) $ pip install -e .